smathot/pythontutorials/content/pages/numerical/time-series.md

 <div class="exercise" markdown="1">
 #### Mini exercise

-Create a new column that indicates for how many years data is missing for each country.
+Create a new column that indicates, for each country separately, the number of years for which data is missing.
 To do this, you can use the `nancount()` function from `datamatrix.series`.
 </div>